Largest acylindrical actions and stability in hierarchically hyperbolic groups: Background

 Recall that given a group $G$ acting on a hyperbolic metric space $X$, an element $g\in G$ is \emph{loxodromic} if the map $\mathbb Z\to X$ defined by $n\mapsto g^nx$ is a quasi-isometric embedding for some (equivalently any) $x\in X$.
 However, an element of $G$ may be loxodromic for some actions and not for others.
 Consider, for example, the free group on two generators acting on its Cayley graph and acting on the Bass-Serre tree associated to the splitting $\mathbb F_2\simeq \langle x\rangle *\langle y\rangle$.
 In the former action, every non-trivial element is loxodromic, while in the latter action, no powers of $x$ and $y$ are loxodromic.

 \begin{defn}[Generalized loxodromic] An element of a group $G$ is called \emph{generalized loxodromic} if it is loxodromic for some acylindrical action of $G$ on a hyperbolic space. \end{defn}

 \begin{rem} By \cite[Theorem 1.1]{Osin:acyl}, every acylindrical action of a group on a hyperbolic space either has bounded orbits or contains a loxodromic element.
-By \cite[Theorem 1.2.(L4)]{Osin:acyl} and Sisto \cite[Theorem 1]{Sisto:qconvex}, every generalized loxodromic element is Morse.
+By \cite[Theorem 1.4.(L4)]{Osin:acyl} and Sisto \cite[Theorem 1]{Sisto:qconvex}, every generalized loxodromic element is \emph{Morse}, i.e., every quasi-geodesic with endpoints on the axis of the element lies uniformly close to that axis (see Definition \ref{defn:Morse}).
 Therefore, if a group $H$ does not contain any Morse elements, it does not contain any generalized loxodromics, and thus $H$ must have bounded orbits in every acylindrical action on a hyperbolic space.
-This is the case when, for example, $H$ is a non-trivial direct product. \end{rem}
+This is the case when, for example, $H$ is a non-trivial direct product, that is, a direct product of two infinite groups. \end{rem}

-\begin{defn}[Universal acylindrical action] An acylindrical action of a group on a hyperbolic space is a {\it universal acylindrical action} if every generalized loxodromic element is loxodromic. \end{defn}
+\begin{defn}[Universal acylindrical action] An acylindrical action of a group on a hyperbolic space is a {\it universal acylindrical action} if every generalized loxodromic element is loxodromic.
+Such an action is sometimes called a {\it loxodromically universal action}. \end{defn}

 Notice that if every acylindrical action of a group $G$ on a hyperbolic space has bounded orbits, then $G$ does not contain any generalized loxodromic elements, and the action of $G$ on a point (which is acylindrical) is a universal acylindrical action.